spankyman125/sca/README.md

-Docker images for sca building
+Docker images for sca prod